anyuser/unity-input/readme.md

 ## INSTALLATION

-copy the InputManager.asset.renameit file to your ProjectSettings directory (rename it to inputManager.asset)
+If you use it in another project, copy the InputManager.asset.renameit file to your ProjectSettings directory (rename it to inputManager.asset)

 ## ADDING A NEW BUTTON/AXIS